carlo/wow-addons/AddOns/DrDamage/Readme.txt

-You can report bugs you find in #wowace @ irc.freenode.net to rw3/Gagorian or alternatively email me at gagorian@gmail.com I'm happy to accept any help anyone wants to provide.
+You can report bugs you find in #wowace @ irc.freenode.net to rw3/Gagorian or alternatively email me at gagorian(at)gmail.com

 *** If any damage/healing calculation is incorrect, please report it.
 Provide as much information as possible. ***

-Dr. Damage is a lighter version of TheoryCraft.
-It display calculated average damage/healing of abilities with talents, gear and buffs included on your actionbar buttons.
+DrDamage displays the calculated, average damage or healing of abilities with talents, gear and buffs included on your actionbar buttons.
 The addon will also add various information to the default tooltips in your spellbook and on the actionbar.